The final stages of life’s journey should be taken with dignity and comfort. We’re here to support you during this important time.

 Questions?
 Need Assistance?

 At Silverado we believe that how a person leaves this earth is as important as how they spent their life on it.
-We see hospice care as the punctuation at the end of a life well-lived.
-It’s an opportunity to ensure a noble passing and provide the gift of peace, honoring what a loved one meant to the lives they touched.
+Our skilled staff sees hospice care as the punctuation at the end of a life well-lived.
+This inspires a tireless work ethic focused on delivering comfort to our patients, mind, body and soul.

 - Full-spectrum patient comfort care and pain management